 - Small Display

-The Mares Smart features some sleek looks and has a slim profile compared to many other wrist mounted scuba diving computers.
-This could actually pass as a sports watch because of its slim profile.
-It’s available in multiple color options and has a nice design.
+The Mares Smart features some sleek looks and has a slim profile when you compare to many other wrist-mounted scuba diving computers.
+It could pass as a sports watch because of its slim profile.
+It’s available in multiple color options and has a pleasing design.

 The Smart comes in a variety of color combinations:

-The Smart is cleary designed as a beginner model.
-It's handling all the immediate needs of a beginner and mid-level diver and is useful as a daily watch.
+The Smart’s design and features match what a beginner diver requires.
+It’s handling all the immediate needs of a beginner and mid-level diver and is useful as a daily watch.

 It offers four different dive modes: